Super-NEAT-Bros/super-neat-bros/README.md

 level from [this online source](https://nesmaps.com/maps/SuperMarioBrothers/SuperMarioBrothers.html) *without* the game HUD.
 This standardized our image height to 208 pixels, and then the maps were then sliced with a 240-pixel-width “sliding window”, with a stride of 4.
 This size is around the size of the screen displayed via an emulator.
-The method produces around 800 images per most levels.
+The method produces around 800 images for most levels.
 Some level have higher or lower image counts due to level length, but this should not affect the data.

 | ![Example Image slice](img/example_slice.png) |
 |:--:|
 | *An example image slice from the first world.* |

-Now, for our images, we know some levels will likely be similar and we want to understand which of the levels the classifier would likely have a hard time distinguishing between.
+For our images, we know some levels will likely be similar and we want to understand which of the levels the classifier would likely have a hard time distinguishing.
 Since the NES only has a specific number of colors available, we decided to count up these colors for each individual image slice.
 To do this, we had to take each RGB value from the image, turn the value into byte form, and count up each unique value.
 This produced a 37 dimensional vector for each image.